Integrity and

 as early as possible every day.
 Don’t add anything to the method that you

-beneficial concern with a tradition of learning integrity that you develop or
+not reliably beneficial concern with a tradition of learning integrity that you

-reinforce distracting concerns regarding the personality or interests of other
+develop or reinforce distracting ideas regarding the personality or interests

 Some